akeylmz/Test-Solving-Application/README.md

 The Test Solver Application is a Java-based program that allows users to solve multiple-choice tests.
 It provides an interactive interface for students to answer questions, keeps track of their performance, and generates test reports.

 ## Features
-- User-friendly interface for answering multiple-choice questions
+- User-friendly interface for answering multiple-choice questions.
-- Automatic scoring and tracking of correct and wrong answers
+- Automatic scoring and tracking of correct and wrong answers.
-- Timer functionality to limit the time for test completion
+- Timer functionality to limit the time for test completion.
-- Detailed test reports with the number of correct and wrong answers and the time taken
+- Detailed test reports with the number of correct and wrong answers and the time taken.
-- Ability to export test reports in CSV format
+- Ability to export test reports in CSV format.
-- Optional graphical representation of test performance
+- Optional graphical representation of test performance.

 ## Installation
 1. Clone the repository or download the source code.